 Advantages of Inorganic Growth

+- It may be lower risk than organic growth.
 Growing your business inorganically involves joining with another business through a merger or an acquisition.
-This presents less risk than external growth and immediately expands assets and market presence.
+In acquisitions, you may bear less of the risk that comes with growth since another entity now controls your operations and finances.

 Disadvantages of Inorganic Growth